 - Snow Goose

 - American Pipit

 There are three islands near Chesterfield Inlet that are the nesting areas for waterfowl.
 These areas are popular for egg hunting each June.
 In July finds these islands alive with new life as the chicks hatch.
 A few weeks later the birds begin the migration south.

-The entrance to the inlet has a number of wildlife/ marine mammals where belugas feed on marine life, and ringed seals/ harp seals and bearded seals patrol the shallows.
-An frequently migrating caribou or musk-ox, arctic hare, fox/ wolf can be seen, an often polar bear/ grizzly bear may be spotted.
+The entrance to the inlet has a number of wildlife/ marine mammals where belugas feed on marine life, an ringed seals/ harp seals, and bearded seals patrol the shallows.
+An frequent migrating caribou or musk-ox, arctic hare, fox/ wolf can be seen, an often polar bear/ grizzly bear may be spotted.
 Often moose may be spotted.
 During open water season cargo vessel ships/ barges can be seen sailing/ anchored along the inlet from Chester to Baker or back during sea-lift season.

 In spring, summer or fall season migratory birds migrate in Chesterfield Inlet area or on the islands can be viewed near Chesterfield Inlet.
-The arctic char commercial fishing begins June to late August/ September at the Iqalukpik Fish Plant.
-The commercial fishermen cast their nets along the coast on low tide during commercial fishing season.
+In April/ May, ice floe-edge begins to break-up during spring, broken ice starts to flow through north and south of Chesterfield Inlet coast; take a photo op of floe-edge in distance/ ice flowing along inlet coast or catch a glimpse of seals prowling or eider ducks.
+The arctic char commercial fishing begins June through late August/ September with the Iqalukpik Fish Plant.
+The commercial fishermen cast their nets along the coast during low tide commercial fishing season.